niklasnson/0x68k.github.io/_pages/ideas.md

 ---
 layout: page
-title: Ideas I'm Exploring
+title: ideas
-permalink: /ideas
+permalink: /ideas/
+resource: true
 ---

 If you are intrested in one of the topics, please reach out!